AnmolSirola/Anchor-Practice/README.md

 # Anchor-Practice
-#### List of programs that I practice on day to day basis to master anchor + rust for Solana Development
+#### List of programs that I practice on day to day basis to master Anchor